learn-co-curriculum/phase-0-bash-navigation/README.md

 ## Introduction

-Using the CLI (command line interface) might seem like a big challenge to first time users who are afraid of making mistakes that could impact their computers or files.
+Using the CLI (command line interface) might seem like a big challenge to first- time users who are afraid of making mistakes that could impact their computers or files.
 Fear not!
 We'll step you through it.